Best health insurance in Canada for 2024

 Compared to competitors, Desjardins premiums are slightly higher however they offer a wider range of coverages.
 That said, in some ways, the company is behind some of its competitors as it does not offer the ability to sign up for a medical insurance Canada policy online.

-Pros of Desjardins's health insurance:
+Pros of Desjardins health insurance

 • Dental, medical insurance, vision, and travel coverage included in the standard plan